 1.5% Instant Transfer Fee

 If you’d like to move your PayPal balance to a bank account immediately, you can do that — for a fee.
-PayPal charges merchants 1.5% of the transfer value, capped at $15 per transfer, but your funds will be available typically within 30 minutes (so long as your bank’s system isn’t incredibly slow).
+PayPal charges merchants 1.5% of the transfer value with a minimum fee of 50 cents, but your funds will be available typically within 30 minutes (so long as your bank’s system isn’t incredibly slow).
 You’ll have to connect an eligible debit card to support instant transfers as well.
 However, if you prefer to have instant access to funds without paying a fee, don’t forget that PayPal offers a business debit card that’s linked to your PayPal balance, too.

 PayPal Payouts

-How To Calculate PayPal Fees For Small Business: 2 Case Studies
+How To Calculate PayPal Merchant Fees For Small Business: 3 Case Studies

 The amount you’ll pay in PayPal fees will depend on a variety of factors.
 Let’s conjure up two scenarios and see how much each theoretical merchant pays in Paypal fees.